-India Giving Day Regional and Community Event Grants
+India Giving Day Event Grants - Call for Proposals

 A call to join us in the nationwide movement to celebrate India Giving Day

 We welcome proposals from individuals, groups, and nonprofits, interested in organizing IGD-related events, with the best ideas receiving grants to help cover event costs such as snacks, venue rental, and more.
+Please note that grant funds are limited, and we will award grants on a rolling basis.
 We offer the grant opportunities described below.

 1. These events must be organized by at least two collaborators who might be individuals, associations, or organizations and should be open to the public.